thomasathul/Rice-Plant-Disease-Detection/README.md

 Decision  Tree and KNN needs to be improved

-##Steps to run the program
+## Steps to run the program:

-Download / Clone this repository
+1. Download / Clone this repository

-Run the app.py in your command terminal
+2. Run the app.py in your command terminal

-Open the app locally in your web broswer
+3. Open the app locally in your web broswer